 Remember though: photos that are small and grainy aren’t beautiful.
 Make sure you’re using professional, high-quality images.
 Consider investing in professional photography if you don’t have your own images, or look at stock photos, infographics, or video content.

-A consistent design makes your website look more professional and helps inspire trust.
+A consistent design makes your website design look more professional and helps inspire trust.
 Not only should the layout design on each page follow a logical pattern, but your design elements should look similar across the entire site.

 On each page, think about organizing your content in grids and sections so elements don’t feel randomly placed.
 Next, identify the fonts, sizes, colors, button styles, etc. you use, and make sure they look the same on every page.
-Websites that aren’t consistent can confuse visitors and make them doubt the legitimacy of your business.
+Website designs that aren’t consistent can confuse visitors and make them doubt the legitimacy of your business.

 Especially if you have a well-known company, your customers probably recognize elements like your logo, colors, or style.
-Your entire website should consistently reflect your business and help reassure people who know you that they’re in the right place.
+Your entire website design should consistently reflect your business and help reassure people who know you that they’re in the right place.

 People on your site are looking for information.
 An effective web design will provide that information as quickly and easily as possible.